Published: January 2019 | Updated: September 2022

 When these things happen, infections can occur.
 And, when infections occur in our horses, we reach for antibiotics.

 However, this often life-saving miracle does the job without discrimination - it destroys both good and bad bacteria.
-This can throw off the natural balance of the equine microbiome (Flora).
+This can throw off the natural balance of the equine microbiome, or gut flora.

 What that means is that an antibiotic doesn’t just target the bacteria that can cause a harmful infection; it can also work against the beneficial bacteria, which can negatively impact your horse's gut health.